-FIRST - THE COMPANY ACTIVITIES
+FIRST - COMPANY ACTIVITIES

-The company continued in 2015 to implement the investment policies advised to this esteemed General Assembly, targeting the selection of investment opportunities that complement the Company's activities and those of its subsidiaries.
-We have sought to gain opportunities to grow into new activities and fields, to open extended frontiers to the Company and will diversify our activities' portfolios and geographic distribution.
+In spite of general uncertainty in the financial sector, which has been weighed down by regional political unrest, security issues, volatile oil prices, and weak liquidity, the Company continued in 2016 to implement investment policies advised to this esteemed General Assembly, targeting selective investments that complement the Company's activities and those of its subsidiaries.

+As such, we have sought to growth opportunities into new activities and industries to diversify our activities' portfolios and geographic distribution.

-Similarly, the Company has also continued to apply its conservative fiscal and financial policies and maintain the existing risk management policies.
-We have managed to lower the costs of financing and benefiting from lower interest rates.
-We have taken a package of measures that aim to increase the efficiency levels, rationalize costs, foster the operating management and support it with fresh blood.
-All of these measures shall positively reflect on the achieved profits in the future.
+Similarly, we remained faithful to our conservative fiscal and financial policies while applying the existing risk management practice.
+This has supported with lowering financing costs and benefitting from lower interest rates.
+We have also taken numerous measures to increase efficiency levels and rationalize costs.

-On the other hand, SIIL managed to mitigate the negative effects resulting from the results of some of our subsidiaries that are active in the contracting sector which suffered great pressure over the past few years due to delays in projects and fierce competition in the market.
+Under these circumstances of economic instability, SIIL succeeded in mitigating the negative effects resulting from our subsidiaries' operations in the contracting sector and in maintaining profit levels, as in previous years.

-SECOND - THE COMPANY FUTURE PLANS
+SECOND - FUTURE PLANS

-Although the Company SIIL will continue implementing the future plans as previously announced, it will however closely monitor the economic developments in order to avoid the potential adverse economic effects resulting from fluctuations in the price of oil.
-Surely you are all aware of the economic changes being experienced worldwide, including the floating estimates that the global economy could enter a state of stagnation, hinting that the upcoming years could be difficult and hard to withstand.
-Hence, the performance of SIIL and subsidiaries could be affected by such adverse developments, including the possibility of an increase in the cost of financing.
+Although SIIL will carry on implementing ambitious future plans as previously announced, it will continue to closely monitor economic developments in order to avoid negative repercussions in light of the global financial uncertainty and its probable effects on the local economy.

+Upcoming years could be difficult and hard to withstand; as a potential global economic recession is likely to affect all the region's economies albeit to varying degrees.

+Hence, the performance of SIIL and subsidiaries could be affected by such adverse developments, including the possibility of an increase in the financing costs.
+In this instance, the Company is ready to authorise mitigation measures to shield its operations.

-However, and despite of the above SIIL intends to maintain its technical and specialized staff being one of the most intangible assets of the Company.
-And at the same time the hiring practices will be rationed in order to achieve the highest levels of productivity, quality and distinction.
+SIIL is however keen on retaining its technical and specialized staff being one of the Company's most important intangible assets.
+On the flip side, hiring practices will be rationed in order to achieve the highest levels of productivity, quality and competitiveness, without this practice affecting operational management, which will be provided with all staffing requirements necessary to achieve outstanding performance.

-In implementing its future plans SIIL works and activities in 2016 and the following years will be based upon the following basic footings:
+In planning its future milestones, SIIL will base its 2017 activities on the following principles:

-- Expansion within consumer services and retail, which have appreciable growth opportunities and swift cash flows. - Maturity of The Gate Mall, the flagship of Salam Bounian projects.
-Rentals rates have generally declined, which could possibly adversely affect the expected revenues. - Rationalization and integration of the contracting activities in order to mitigate their seasonal nature.
-This included shrinking some unworthy activities, particularly in building and construction. - Merging and unification of similar or complimenting activities between subsidiaries in order to reduce fixed and operational costs, hence increasing the profitability of said activities. - Progress in implementing the resource planning program, which will enable the higher management to obtain the required data and information and to manage and control the same, and verify the integrity and performance of business units.
-The system shall provide a comprehensive view of the business units as far as financial aspects, suppliers and clients, internal operations, human resources and performance efficiency.
+- Expand within consumer services and retail operations, which have appreciable growth opportunities and swift cash flows. - Seize investment opportunities that open up new business avenues for the Company, especially in projects and activities linked to modern technological applications. - Continue to rationalize and integrate activities of our subsidiaries while downscaling some unworthy activities. - Continue streamlining and merging of similar or complimenting activities between subsidiaries in order to reduce fixed and operational costs, hence increasing the profitability of said activities. - Enter into alliances with leading establishments to maximize the Company's market share and tap into new geographical areas.

+Implement a resource planning program, which will enable senior management to obtain and manage required data and information and to verify the integrity and performance of business units.
+The system shall provide a comprehensive overview of the business units as far as financial aspects, suppliers and clients, internal operations, human resources and performance efficiency.

-In consonance with the legacy of SIIL relevant to institutionalized performance, the company SIIL will continue to implement its plans aimed at managing corporate governance and institutionalized discipline.
+In consonance with SIIL's legacy of outstanding institutional discipline, the Company will continue fulfilling its corporate governance obligations and responsibilities.

-SIIL has always been recognized with being socially and economically interactive.
-We will continue our social responsibility programs in 2016 including donations to charities and expenditure on social activities.
-This will be in addition to deducting 2.5% of 2015 profits to be spent on promoting sports, social, cultural and charitable events, in accordance with Law No. 13/2008.
+SIIL has always been recognized for its social and economic contributions and will in 2017, invest in social responsibility programs including donations to charities and expenditure on social activities.
+This will be in addition to deducting 2.5% of 2016 profits to be spent on promoting sports, social, cultural and charitable events, in accordance with Law No. 13/2008.

-THIRD - COMPANY FINANCIAL RESULTS
+THIRD - FINANCIAL RESULTS